 The Paris Call has become the biggest multi-stakeholder cybersecurity initiative in the world, with more than 1,100 supporters across the globe (governments, companies, civil society organizations, local governments and public authorities).

 Cyberspace provides major opportunities for innovation, economic progress, cultural development and access to information.
 But with its development have come new threats: cybercrime, espionage, theft of personal data or confidential information, attacks against individuals and infrastructures, etc.

-In order to respect people’s rights and protect them online as they do in the physical world, States must work together, but also collaborate with private-sector partners, the world of research and civil society.
+In order to ensure that fundamental rights and principles that are applied in the physical world are respected in cyberspace, governments must work together, but also collaborate with private-sector partners, the world of research and civil society.

 Supporters of the Paris Call are therefore committed to working together to:

 - Protect critical individuals and infrastructures from malicious cyber activities;

 - Protect the availability and integrity of the Internet;

 - Prevent interference aimed at undermining electoral processes;

 - Prevent the proliferation of malicious software and practices;

 - Strengthen the security of digital products and processes;